LegendaryArtichoke/Cards/README.md

 _NUMBER_OF_JOKERS_ indicates the number of jokers present in the deck.

 _NUMBER_OF_SHUFFLE_MARKERS_ specifies how many shuffle markers are there in the deck.
-Once a shuffle marker is drawn, all the previously dealt card get shuffled back in the deck, including all the shuffle markers.
-Drawing a shuffle marker is like "resetting the deck".

 _TOGGLE_AUTOSHUFFLE_ toggles the autoshuffle feature of the draw function on or off.
 1 = ON, 0 = OFF.